Sushantdbg/miniProjects/README.md

 # miniProjects
-# Please start this repository as you clone/fork; Thank You 😊
+# Please star this repository as you clone/fork; Thank You 😊